Agoric/agoric-sdk/packages/inter-protocol/src/vpool-xyk-amm/constantProduct/README.md

 contribution of the pool fee.
 From the diagram, xIncr is the difference between X and xHat, while yIncr is the difference between Y and yHat.

-The protocol fee (&phi;) is always charged on the RUN side, and doesn't go in the pool.
+The protocol fee (&phi;) is always charged on the IST side, and doesn't go in the pool.
 The pool fee (&rho;) is charged on the amount that is calculated (&Delta;X or &Delta;Y) and is included in yHat.